Neerhom/COM3D2.FaceTypePatcher/README.md

 Installation:

-Put contents of Sybaris forlder inside Sybaris folder.
+Put contents of Sybaris folder inside Sybaris folder.

 you can bug me via twitter https://twitter.com/Neerhom_mod for any questions